 Your dog will love you for making the final destination a home away from home.
 Special accessories and some comforts of home will help your doggo adjust quickly.
 Plus, depending on your final destination, you may need to pack some specific accessories.
 Here are some ideas:

-- Favorite snuggly toy – A little comfort from home can help your doggy feel secure and happy.
-If your dog has a favorite toy or blankie, remember to bring it along.
+- Favorite snuggly toy—A small reminder of home can help your doggy feel secure and happy.
+If your dog has a favorite toy or blanket, remember to bring it along.

-- Life vest with handle – For trips near the water, remember to pack a life vest.
-The ones with the handle are great for extra security because you can pick up or grab your dog quickly if need be.
+- Life vest with handle—For trips near the water, remember to pack a dog life vest.
+The ones with a handle are great for extra security because you can pick up or grab your dog quickly if need be.

-- Doggie tote bag or “busy bag” – Once you get to your destination, it’s handy to have a tote bag, day pack, or “busy bag” to carry along with you while site seeing, going to the beach, or going to a dog-friendly restaurant.
+- Doggie tote bag or “busy bag”—Once you and your dog have arrived at your destination, it’s handy to have a tote bag, day pack, or “busy bag” to carry along with you while site seeing, going to the beach, or going to a dog-friendly restaurant.

 Printable dog road trip and travel checklist

-Finally, all pet-friendly adventures are special, so why not add some fun touches that make the moment together with your dog even more memorable?
+Finally, all pet-friendly adventures are special, so why not add some fun touches that make the bonding moments with your dog even more memorable?
 Here are a few ideas to help you get started: